 1. Create urgency within your team

 I’m not suggesting that you scare your people with “do or die” tactics.
-I am suggesting that you talk positively about the opportunity you have now to make your company smarter, faster, and better.
+I am suggesting that you talk positively about the opportunity you have, particularly now, to make your company smarter, faster, and better.

-Talk about a new vision for how you want to end 2020 and where you want to take your company in 2021.
+Talk about a new vision for where you want to take your company in 2022.
 Talk about how you want to re-engage your customers quickly and more effectively.
 Talk about how you want to strengthen your team and culture like never before.

 Most importantly, keep everyone (including yourself) focused and moving!